-If you use the observed data file observedFlow.csv from ExampleDataset and click Plot you will get an error Missing data for date 1998/1 for plot 2 (assuming the observed plot is second in your table).
+You will get an error Missing data for date 1998/1 for plot 2 (assuming the observed plot is second in your table).
 The reason is that this file only contains data from the start of 1993 to the end of 1997.
 Change the year of Finish date to 1997 and click Plot again.
+You can use the same csv file (especially as the old one is useless), and confirm that you want to overwrite the old one.